 2. Slave Knight Gael

 Slave Knight Gael is considered the last boss of the Dark Souls series.
-While the Soul of Cinder was the final boss of the base game, Gael was the final boss of the DLC.
+While the Soul of Cinder was the final boss of Dark Souls 3, Gael was the final boss of the DLC.

 Gael is yet another 3 phase boss, making him more difficult.
 He’s widely considered a fun boss while being very difficult to beat.
-You can stagger him quite easily with a heavy weapon, making it easier to land hits on him.
+You can easily stagger him with a heavy weapon, making it easier to land hits on him.

 Difficulty: 10 out of 10